 Wild Strawberry Fruit

-The wild strawberry fruit that ripens in June and July and is bright red and very juicy, it is much smaller than cultivated varieties of the strawberry, but many people prefer the flavor of the wild plant
+The wild strawberry fruit ripens in June and July and is bright red and very juicy.
+The fruit is much smaller than cultivated varieties of the strawberry, but many people prefer the flavor of the wild plant

-Many insects often hide among cultivated strawberry plants, especially if they have been somewhat neglected and allowed to run at all wild.
-Among these are several kinds of Yellow Underwing Moths, brown, stout-bodied, downy moths, 2 inches in expanse, with bright yellow hindwings, with a black band varying in width according to the species, before the hind border.
+Many insects hide among cultivated strawberry plants, especially if they have been somewhat neglected and allowed to run all wild.
+Among these are several kinds of Yellow Underwing Moths, brown, stout-bodied and downy moths.

-The fruit, especially when over-ripe, is very liable to be attacked by slugs, earwigs, a small bright red centipede that is almost the color of a strawberry, and other pests.
+The fruit, especially when overly-ripe, is very liable to be attacked by slugs, earwigs, a small bright red centipede that is almost the color of a strawberry, and other pests.